jennlee0102/DS_BootCamp/README.md

 # DS_BootCamp

 Please check out the four sections of my class, which are organized in Notion.
-Click the links below to learn more about what I'm studying.
+Click the links below to learn more about what I've studied.

 ### [Section 1.
 Introduction to Data Science](https://www.notion.so/zzaeeunssi/Introduction-to-Data-Science-6e50ef9d4924445bb75e6843d593c7c3)
 #### Analysis Practice